Laddr

 4. Delegation: Agents can delegate tasks to other agents via the message bus

-5. Trace Storage: All executions are automatically traced to PostgreSQL
+5. Trace Storage: All executions are automatically traced (SQLite by default, or PostgreSQL)

 6. Artifact Storage: Large payloads stored in object storage (MinIO/S3)